chronoxor/gil/README.md

 Each line describe git link in the following format:
 1. Unique name of the repository
 2. Relative path of the repository (started from the path of .gitlinks file)
-3. Git repository which will be used in 'git clone' command
+3. Git repository which will be used in `git clone` command
 4. Repository branch to checkout

-Empty line or line started with '#' are not parsed (treated as comment).
+Empty line or line started with `#` are not parsed (treated as comment).

 ## CppBenchmark .gitlinks file
 CppBenchmark .gitlinks file should be committed into the CppBenchmark project